Conyers Farm: History

 In 1980, businessman Peter M. Brant purchased Conyers Farm for $18 million.
 At the time, it represented one of the largest plots of undeveloped land near a large city.
 A devoted polo player, Brant said that he hoped to develop a community of people who were polo enthusiasts.
 The land at Conyers Farm was sold in lots of at least 10 acre each.
 There were 95 lots for sale.
-By 1986, about half of the lots were sold and the remaining ones were priced between $800,000 and $1.5 million.
+By 1986, about half were sold and the remaining lots were priced between $800,000 and $1.5 million each.

 In 2004, an 80 acre property on Conyers Farm sold for $45 million.
 By 2006, the size of a planned home in Conyers Farm had generated public debate.
 A hedge fund manager purchased 11 acre in the community and planned a home with a 39000 sqft main house.
 The home could have become the largest in Greenwich, depending on how it would have been measured.
 The site's owner requested a permit to build the house, which is required for any home over 15000 sqft.
 The man dropped the request amid public criticism of the projected size of the home.

 President Barack Obama attended a dinner in 2010 at a home on Conyers Farm which raised $1 million for the Democratic National Committee.
 As of May 2014, the Conyers Farm home of film director Ron Howard was one of three houses in Greenwich listed on the market at prices above $25 million.
 Howard's family came to Greenwich in the 1980s, moving into their 32 acre Conyers Farm home several years later.
 While the Howard family has spent holidays at Conyers Farm in recent years, they have spent more and more time in California.